-We did detailed testing in the lab, streaming videos, and found that the difference in battery usage between running Speedify and not running Speedify is tiny.
+We did detailed testing in the lab (streaming videos) and found that the difference in battery usage between running Speedify and not running Speedify is minimal.

-If you are very concerned about battery life, switching your Cellular connection to "Backup" will avoid the battery usage from delivering speed boosts, while still giving you reliability, failover and ability to change geolocation.
+If you are concerned about battery life, switching your Cellular connection to "Backup" can help.
+Doing so will avoid the battery usage associated with speed boosts, while still giving you reliability, failover, and the ability to change geolocation.

-But there's one more issue: when Speedify is connected, your phone's Settings app will "blame" Speedify for all the Wi-Fi and Cellular usage.
-Battery usage is literally moved from your apps and put onto Speedify.
-So you may see Speedify using as much as 20 or 40% of your battery, but this is not accurate at all.
-What you need to watch is the total effect on your battery life.
+But there's one more issue: when Speedify is connected, your phone's Settings app will "blame" Speedify for all Wi-Fi and Cellular usage.
+Battery usage is literally moved from your apps and attributed to Speedify.
+You may see Speedify using as much as 20% or 40% of your battery, but this is not accurate: you need to watch the total effect on your battery life.

-We tested actual battery usage in our lab using Speedify with the latest streaming services such as YouTube and Xfinity On Demand.
-Using devices ranging from a Samsung Galaxy S4 to the newest iPhone 7 Plus while streaming an entire 30 minute episode of TV in full HD using Xfinity On Demand and watching a 20 - 60 minute YouTube video we have seen increases as low as 1% in battery usage when using Speedify and in some cases a 0% increase when using Speedify.
+We tested actual battery usage in our lab using Speedify with the latest streaming services, such as YouTube and Xfinity On Demand.
+Using devices ranging from a Samsung Galaxy S4 to the iPhone 7 Plus, we streamed an entire 30-minute episode of TV in full HD using Xfinity On Demand and watched a 20 - 60 minute YouTube video.
+What did we discover?
+Battery usage increases of as low as 1% when using Speedify--and in some cases 0%.
 Here are the numbers.

 The networking software was set to one of three modes:

 - Without Speedify: The device just used the Wi-Fi network

 - Speedify, Cellular Normal: Speedify was running, and, because Cellular was set to Normal, Speedify could use it if it thought the Wi-Fi was getting congested and slowing the video

 - Speedify, Cellular Backup: Speedify was running, with the Cellular set to Backup, which means it could only be used if the Wi-Fi appeared to have failed